 Friends!
 It’s officially summer! 🎉

 Well, sort of.
-The official first day of summer isn’t until June 21, but in my eyes, the start of June always signifies the beginning of copious amounts of summer produce, bottomless tropical cocktails, and long and sunny pool days.
+The official first day of summer isn’t until June 20, but in my eyes, the start of June always signifies the beginning of copious amounts of summer produce, bottomless tropical cocktails, and long sunny days.

 Does it get any better?!

 But you know what a new month means: new trends in the food blogosphere!
 Here’s what is happening in June:

 I’m not sure about you, but I am very much looking forward to summer holidays.
 Even though summer holidays are bound to look a little different this year…life is good in the summer.

 Readers will be looking for holiday recipe and entertaining ideas this month, so here’s a little reminder of some upcoming holidays:

 - First Day of Summer: Saturday, June 20